CraftQuest/craft/README.md

 ### Running the Project Locally

-1. Install (or open) [Docker Desktop](https://www.docker.com/products/docker-desktop/) for you operating system.
+1. Install (or open) [Docker Desktop](https://www.docker.com/products/docker-desktop/) for your operating system.
 2. In a terminal window, run `make dev` to start up the Docker containers and launch the starter site.
 3. Once initial build is complete (you should "Ready to handle connections"), point your browser to http://localhost:8888